 The Department of Public Safety maintains a professional relationship with the Pennsylvania State Police.
+We have a Memorandum of Understanding with the Pennsylvania State Police to respond to the main campus.
 Since the main college campus lies within their jurisdiction, they are summoned whenever a situation requires their attention.
 The satellite sites fall within the jurisdiction of the local municipal police department of that area.
-The satellite sites of the college include LCCC Allentown at the Donley Center, LCCC Tamaqua at the Morgan Center and LCCC at Lehigh Valley International Airport.
-Classes are also offered at various high schools within the sponsoring districts.
-The Department of Public Safety maintains a professional relationship and frequently collaborates with all local law enforcement agencies that have jurisdiction for those sites.
+The satellite sites of the college include Allentown and Tamaqua; and classes are offered at various high schools within the sponsoring districts.
+Department of Public Safety has Memorandums of Understanding and maintains a professional relationship with all local law enforcement agencies that have jurisdiction for those sites.